Byteceps/HW_10/README.md

 The chromosome class is used to define an individual gene.
 Each chromosome has an ordering

-Intial code and outline was provided by Eitan Frachtenberg.
+Initial code and outline was provided by Eitan Frachtenberg.

 ## Constructor and Destructor